• 1-3/4" Nut • 25-1/2" Scale

 + Free Shipping

-Collings OM2H acoustic guitar with optional torrefied Sitka spruce top and 1-3/4" nut.
+This OM2H is a stock Collings rosewood orchestra model with the addition of a torrefied Sitka spruce top and 1-3/4" nut.

 OM (Orchestra Model) Body Size